Fit for Rivals: Steady Damage (2009)

-Freak Machine (2015-2016)
+Freak Machine (2015-2019)

 The band released their second EP Sugar on July 17, 2015 and consists of 4 tracks: "Special Kind of Crazy", "Light that Shines", "Freak Machine" and "Hit Me".
 A music video for "Hit Me" was released on August 27, 2014.
 A fan music video for "Freak Machine" was posted on their YouTube channel on November 11, 2014.

 After the release of Sugar, Fit for Rivals began working on their second studio album entitled Freak Machine.
-Freak Machine was released on September 2, 2016 via Big 3 Records/Sony Red and was produced by Thomas Amason.
+Freak Machine was released on September 2, 2016 and was produced by Thomas Amason.

-Hiatus and Solo Work (2018-2020)

-On March 17, 2018, Phoenix released her debut solo EP Renée Phoenix, announced via Instagram post.
-In May 2018, Phoenix announced that Fit for Rivals was going on a hiatus through an Instagram post.
-Renée and Thomas continued to write music together through this period.
+Lead singer Renee Phoenix was featured in the single "Get With It" by the band Something Clever from their fourth EP Moments: Blue.
+It was released a promotional single on March 1, 2019, the same day of the EPs release.
+An official music video premiered in 2019 which Phoenix was featured in also.

-Freak Machine Records and New Projects (2020-present)
+Freak Machine Records (2020)

-In 2020, Phoenix founded her own music label called Freak Machine Records, due to being unsatisfied with the treatment given to artists by labels, and therefore feeling the need to take it upon herself to create a friendlier environment.
-The label now encompasses all of Renée's projects and serves as the gateway to release all of the future material.
-Through the year 2020, four songs have been released under the label, all being released as Fit For Rivals songs part of the B Sides & Oddities EP, which includes the fan-favorite track "No Way In Hell", a song that wasn't available on streaming services before despite its popularity among the fanbase and a large amount of YouTube views while not even having an official upload by Fit For Rivals until December 4th, 2020.

-As for future projects, Phoenix has said she is working on her sophomore EP, which is going to be released under Freak Machine Records.
-Also, Phoenix, alongside Amason, have been working on the third Fit For Rivals album, which is also going to be released under Freak Machine Records.
-Further information has not been provided publicly.
+In 2020, Renee Phoenix and Thomas Amason started Freak Machine Records, a rock label.

+B-Sides and Oddities (2020)

+Through the year 2020, Fit For Rivals released the singles, "No Way In Hell", "Fake", "Tight Rope" and "Window" as part of their B Sides & Oddities EP.

+"Wake The Dead" and "Secret" (2022)

+In 2022, Fit For Rivals released the singles, "Wake The Dead" and "Secret".

-Musical Style
+Musical style

 Fit for Rivals has been described as rock, punk rock and pop punk.
-Renée Phoenix's "raspy" and "gritty" vocal style is compared to that of Joan Jett, whom she says she admires, and Brody Dalle.
+Reneé Phoenix's "raspy" and "gritty" vocal style is compared to that of Joan Jett, whom she says she admires, and Brody Dalle.
 Their EP Sugar has a bit of a throwback sound, as described in New Noise Magazine.